 In the "Polyurethane Foam Cartel" (the first antitrust settlement decision), the Authority granted to the undertakings and individuals involved significant reductions, ranging from 38%-40%, in addition to the discount from leniency.
 Those percentages were significantly reduced to 10% in the subsequent "Pre-Fabricated Modules Cartel" of 2015.
-In the 2016 "Office Consumables Cartel" and in the remaining settlements issued afterwards (see above) the Authority has not disclosed the reduction awarded to companies that settled the cases.
+In the 2016 "Office Consumables Cartel" and in the remaining settlements issued afterwards (see above), the Authority has not disclosed the reduction awarded to companies that settled the cases.
 This opacity in the Authority's approach to fine reductions for settlement procedures is not in line with the Authority's goal of reinforcing the transparency of its activity.

 The facts to which a party in a settlement procedure has confessed cannot be judicially appealed.
 As a rule, third parties are not allowed to access settlement submissions contained in the file and other undertakings concerned in the case are only allowed to see those documents for the purposes of preparing their defence, but no copy of these can be made without due authorisation by the author of the settlement proposal.
 In the 2016 "Office Consumables Cartel", only one of the undertakings concerned accepted the settlement, whereas the remaining companies were subject to a separate decision finding an infringement.
-In the more recent cases mentioned above (the "Insurance Cartel" and the "Railway Maintenance Services Cartel") there were also hybrid settlement decisions but the proceedings against the companies that have not settled are still pending.
+In the more recent cases mentioned above (the "Insurance Cartel" and the "Railway Maintenance Services Cartel"), there were also hybrid settlement decisions, which means that the companies which did not settle were subject to separate fining decisions (respectively, in August 2019 and March 2020).